loydlobo7/Samarthya/README.md

 each tuple contains the sum and product of the elements in the original tuple.
 20. Write a function that takes a list of dictionaries as input and returns a new dictionary that contains the count of the occurrences of each key across all dictionaries.

+this is the smarthya club's python bootcamp by sjec